By Deborah Jeanne Sergeant

 – Helen Green, owner of Powerhouse Gym in Syracuse

 • “What I’ve been seeing a lot of is a return to simple stuff and breaking away to simple calorie tracking.
 Some aren’t caring as much about macro counting but protein intake if you want to lose fat and gain muscle.
 Macronutrients are carbs, fats and proteins.
 Most foods have all of them.
 Even a potato has protein.
-If you’re trying to dial in what’s good for your body, pay attention to having them in balance.
+If you’re trying to dial in what’s good for your body, pay attention to having them in balance and taking post workout supplements.
 It can be a little complicated.
 You need a food scale and a book that tells you how many grams of protein are in this many ounces of chicken.
 It can be tedious as you get started.
 Once you get through the learning curve, it’s an accurate way to track your diet.
 You become in tune with the foods that help you feel good and help you stay energized.
 You may need more fat or more carbs.

 • “I’m seeing a lot less emphasis on high-intensity interval training.
 We’re going back to some more simple exercise: stair climber and going for walks with your family.
 That has grown huge during the quarantine and people see how it’s a basic thing to do for your health.